Svagtlys/PythonExercises/README.md

 # PythonExercises
-Exercises I found on GitHub, for testing and expanding my knowledge of Python.
+Exercises I found on the internet, for testing and expanding my knowledge of Python.

 Prompts from: